iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 that are deployed behind firewalls or NAT gateways, MQTT Messages SHOULD be transported using WebSocket
-{{RFC6455}} as a network transport as defined in MQTT {{MQTT}} and the the attribute SHOULd specify the URI of a WebSocket server that supports the 'mqtt' Sec-WebSocket-Protocol.
+{{RFC6455}} as a network transport as defined in MQTT {{MQTT}} and the the attribute SHOULD specify the URI of a WebSocket server that supports the 'mqtt' Sec-WebSocket-Protocol.

 Type